 The lateral extent of East Ravine groundwater contamination appears to extend approximately 1,500 feet east southeast of the Compressor Station.
 However, the investigation of East Ravine groundwater is ongoing and the source and full extent of the bedrock contamination has not been determined.
-Studies of the East Ravine area are expected to continue during the remedy design phase of the project which will include additional monitoring wells within the East Ravine area and surrounding the Compressor Station.
+Studies of the East Ravine area are expected to continue during the remedy design phase of the project.